 Establishing that your location is ideal for solar panels on both residential and commercial levels is the first step.
 Now, you need to find out how best to harvest this bounteous energy source via a reputable Reno solar installer.

-There are many different solar companies out there from whom you can choose.
-Which one is going to be the best fit for you will depend on your situation and what you value most.
-Getting several solar quotes is the best way to find out.
+There are many different solar companies in Nevada.
+Which one will best fit your needs depends on your situation and what you value most.
+Gathering solar quotes is the best way to find out.

-After filling out a quick survey for either your home or business, Go Solar Group will set up a time for you to get a free, no-obligation solar quote.
+After filling out a quick survey for your home or business, Go Solar Group will set a time for your free, no-obligation solar quote.
 This in-person appointment will give you the information you need to decide on a solar installer for your Reno home.